It All Started with a Note

 Yassen shrugged.
 "It doesn't matter."

 Jack smiled suddenly, needing to tell the Russian something.
-"I think I fell in love in that gondola, in Venice, when you told me that Alex was only picking me up.
+"I think I fell in love with you in that gondola, in Venice, when you told me that Alex was only picking me up.
 I just didn't let myself think about it too much, I think because I was afraid of what would happen if I acknowledged my feelings."

 Yassen put a hand on Jack's shoulder, and she felt it slowly moving to her neck as he spoke in a low voice.
 "You don't have to be afraid anymore."
 His fingers curled around the back of her neck, and he gently pulled her closer to him.
 He touched his forehead to hers very carefully, flashing a grin.
 "I promise."
 And with that, he lowered his mouth onto Jack's.